 What is 9legacy?

-9legacy used to be an alternative distribution of Plan 9 from Bell Labs.
-9legacy is now a continuation of Plan 9 from Bell Labs.
-It is a set of patches based on the latest release of Plan 9 from Bell Labs and regularly updated..
+9legacy is a continuation of Plan 9 from Bell Labs.
+It is a set of patches, based on the latest release of Plan 9 from Bell Labs, regularly updated and assembled into a ready-to-install CD image.
+It used to be an alternative distribution, but it is now better described as a continuation.

-We are commonly administrating dozens of file servers around the world.
-Since we were using many patches not available in Plan 9 from Bell Labs, we needed a way to centralize all these patches and provide a mechanism to automatically build a Plan 9 distribution from a specific set of patches, always synchronized with the most recent Plan 9 from Bell Labs changes.
+We were administering dozens of file servers around the world.
+We relied on many patches that were not part of Plan 9 from Bell Labs, so we needed a way to centralize them and to automatically build a distribution from a chosen set of patches, always synchronized with the most recent Plan 9 from Bell Labs changes.
 9legacy was born to fill this need.

-9legacy was born in summer 2010 as both a Mercurial repository and a simple list of files and patches in a HTTP directory.
+9legacy was born in the summer of 2010, as both a Mercurial repository and a simple list of files and patches in an HTTP directory.

-Following the increasing amount of patches and the need to expose them in a simpler and clearer interface, the current 9legacy website was launched in june 2011.
+As the number of patches grew and they needed a simpler and clearer interface, the current 9legacy website was launched in June 2011.

 Is 9legacy a fork of Plan 9?